Schedule 6. Data Processing Agreement

 If the contact person changes or will not be available for a long period of time, the other party must be notified in writing without undue delay of the contact person’s deputy or replacement; this must also be done if the communication channel is changed.
 This will only apply for the data protection officer if the information is not available on the internet.

-For the purposes of this Agreement, the terms “in writing” or “written” shall mean in paper form or in a documented electronic form, for example by e-mail.
+For the purposes of this Agreement, the terms “in writing” or “written” also inlcude documented electronic formats, (e.g. e-mail).

 Section 3.
 Rights and obligations of the Controller